Electric bus: North America

 Bay Shore, New York, brand new all-electric Blue Bird school buses.

 In 2014, the first production-model all-electric school bus was delivered to the Kings Canyon Unified School District in California's San Joaquin Valley.
 The Class-A school bus was built by Trans Tech Bus, using an electric powertrain control system developed by Motiv Power Systems, of Foster City, California.
 The bus was one of four the district ordered.
 The first round of SST-e buses (as they are called) is partly funded by the AB 118 Air Quality Improvement Program administered by the California Air Resources Board.

 The Trans Tech/Motiv vehicle has passed all KCUSD and California Highway Patrol inspections and certifications.
 Although some diesel hybrids are in use, this is the first modern electric school bus approved for student transportation by any state.

 The first all-electric school bus in the state of California at the California capitol building in Sacramento.

 Since 2015, the Canadian manufacturer Lion Bus offers a full size school bus, eLion, with a body made out of composites.
 It is a regular production version that is built and shipped in volume since early 2016, with around 50 units sold until 2017.

-In February 2021, there were about 300 electric schoolbuses in operation in the United States.
-That month, Montgomery County, Maryland approved a contract to transition its 1,400 vehicle schoolbus fleet to electric buses by 2035, with the first 25 buses arriving in fall 2021.
+In February 2021, there were about 300 electric school buses in operation in the United States.
+That month, Montgomery County, Maryland approved a contract to transition its 1,400 vehicle school bus fleet to electric buses by 2035, with the first 25 buses arriving in fall 2021.

 The 2021 Infrastructure Investment and Jobs Act included $2.5 billion in funding for electric school buses, to be distributed over five years.

-By June 2022, 38 US states were using electric schoolbuses.
+By June 2022, 38 US states were using electric school buses.
+As of July 2023, 909 school districts and private fleet operators across all 50 states plus five tribal nations and territories had received funding for, ordered, taken delivery of, or were already operating electric school buses.

-In September 2022, EPA funding for electric schoolbuses was doubled, from $500 million to almost $1 billion, due to high demand.
+In September 2022, EPA funding for electric school buses was doubled, from $500 million to almost $1 billion, due to high demand.
 The improvement in air quality over diesel powered school buses is expected to be helpful for children with asthma.
 In addition, the BIDIRECTIONAL Act was introduced in the US Senate, to "create a program dedicated to deploying electric school buses with bidirectional vehicle-to-grid (V2G) flow capability."